Nicholas of Methone: Controversies

-The last is a panegyrical iteration of the Antirresis addressed to the emperor, in which Nicholas apologizes for not coming to Constantinople to participate in the fight against Soterichos on account of his avanced age.
+The last is a panegyrical iteration of the Antirresis addressed to the emperor, in which Nicholas apologizes for not coming to Constantinople to participate in the fight against Soterichos on account of his advanced age.
 He lauds Manuel for his military victories in the east, north, west and at sea, and for his gifts to the churches.
 He expresses the hope that Manuel might reunite the eastern and western churches.
 By references to three historical events—Manuel's attack on Prince Thoros II of Armenia in 1158, his entry into Antioch in 1159 and the Muslim attack on Manuel's forces near Kotiaion in 1159, which Manuel followed up with a punitive expedition the following year—this work can be dated to 1160 and is Nicholas' last datable work.

 Refutation of Proclus

 Nicholas's major theologico-philosophical work is the Refutation (Anaptyxis) of Proclus' Elements of Theology, which survives in thirteen manuscripts and in a sixteenth-century Latin translation.
 This work has come to be regarded as his magnum opus.
 He had begun work on it no later than 1155 and seems to have ceased work on it by 1159.
 He probably began writing in Constantinople and stopped in Methone.
 It was probably unfinished at his death, since the last fourteen theorems of Proclus are not refuted.
 Nicholas rejected Proclus' Neoplatonism, but his refutation is based mainly on appeals to the authority of the Church Fathers.